Special Weather Statement issued for Northeastern Nye County by NWS - News Break

 Special Weather Statement issued for Northeastern Nye County by NWS

-Effective: 2021-06-27 14:00:00 PDT Expires: 2021-06-24 13:15:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northeastern Nye County SIGNIFICANT WEATHER ADVISORY FOR NORTHERN NYE AND SOUTH CENTRAL EUREKA COUNTIES UNTIL 115 PM PDT At 1227 PM PDT, Doppler radar was tracking a cluster of strong thunderstorms 27 miles southwest of Pinto Summit, moving northeast at 5 mph.
-Wind gusts of 45 to 55 mph and pea size hail will be possible with this storm.
+Effective: 2021-06-27 14:00:00 PDT Expires: 2021-06-24 12:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northeastern Nye County; Southern Lander County and Southern Eureka County SIGNIFICANT WEATHER ADVISORY FOR NORTHERN NYE AND SOUTH CENTRAL EUREKA COUNTIES UNTIL 1230 PM PDT At 1144 AM PDT, Doppler radar was tracking a strong thunderstorm 26 miles southeast of Hickison Summit, moving southwest at 5 mph.
+Wind gusts of 50 to 55 mph and pea size hail will be possible with this storm.
 This storm will remain over mainly rural areas of northern Nye and south central Eureka Counties.alerts.weather.gov

 Comments / 0